-Respond exists in order to: lessen the effect of trauma and abuse on people with learning disabilities their families and supporters.
+Respond exists in order to lessen the effect of trauma and abuse on people with learning disabilities and/or autism, their families and supporters.

 We do this through providing psychotherapy for people with learning disabilities, advice and support for staff and families, training for carers and professionals, education for people with learning disabilities, influencing generic services in order to make their services accessible, influencing learning disability services to consider the psychological impact of living with learning disabilities, undertaking research and disseminating our findings.
 Formed in 1991, Respond receives some core funding from the Department of Health and accepts referrals from PCTs, Local Authorities and other various Social Service departments.

-Recent funders include: Comic Relief, the Home Offices Victim Fund, The Lloyds TSB Foundation For England and Wales, BBC Children in Need and the Big Lottery.
+Recent donors include: Comic Relief, the Home Offices Victim Fund, The Lloyds TSB Foundation For England and Wales, BBC Children in Need and the Big Lottery.

 Remembering Alan Corbett, 17 February 1963 - 22 December 2016